faulty-teen/Internet-Downloader/README.md

 - ✍️ Follow the instructions to download individual links

 # 🆘KNOWN ISSUES🆘
-- 📃 Custom downloads folder for the `mainlist.py` script is broken
+- 📃 Custom downloads folders are broken, only downloads to the same directory as `main.py`